|

 As I mentioned, admission to the Virginia Museum of Fine Arts is free (okay, a suggested donation), which makes it a perfect spot for a family vacation getaway.

-Parking for the Virginia Museum of Fine Arts is $3 per day in the VMFA Parking Deck.
-You may be able to find free parking in the Virginia Historical Society lot next door (I always do!).
+Parking for the Virginia Museum of Fine Arts is now $5 per day in the VMFA Parking Deck.
+I've always advised readers to find free parking in the Virginia Historical Society lot next door, but I guess they discovered my secret, since they now post large signs saying that they'll tow unless you're visiting the Historical Society.

 New!
 Comments